Menditect/documentation/docs/test-application.md

 ## Definition

-A Test Application is an [Application environment](application-environment) that is linked with a certain [Test Configuration](test-configuration) and can be used to execute the [Test Configuration](test-configuration) on.
+A Test Application is an [Application Instance](application-instance) that is linked with a certain [Test Configuration](test-configuration) and can be used to execute the [Test Configuration](test-configuration) on.

 ## Properties